Last we discussed R&D costs and whether we should expense or capitalize such investments. You can check that out here.

 But that’s not the point.
 The point is to train your eye to look for these line items.
 Because not every company looks like FB.

 How To Gauge Other Income Severity

-Here’s a quick heuristic to gauge whether a company’s other income is something to worry about.
+Here’s a quick heuristic to gauge whether a company’s OI is something to worry about.

-This ratio reveals how much of a company’s total operating income comes from its other income sources.
+This ratio reveals how much of a company’s total operating income comes from its other earnings sources.
 Higher ratios signal less reliable income streams.

 But again, everything comes with a caveat.

 The best way to run this ratio is over time on a rolling basis.
 We shouldn’t punish companies for true one-time asset sales or restructurings.

 Examine this ratio over the last five years.
 What’s the trend?
 Is it consistent?
 These questions help pinpoint exactly how the company truly makes their nut.

 If you have any questions feel free to reach out.